husjon/valheim_server_oci_setup/Setting Up Valheim Dedicated Server with Oracle Cloud Infrastructure - Instructions.md

 4. Copy the URL to the gist and create a comment down below describing the issue and adding the link to the gist.

 I might be delayed due to work / timezones etc, but hoping to get you going as quickly as possible.

+# Oracle and Reclamation of Idle Compute Instances
+Oracle have a policy on their Always Free instances whichs allows them to reclaim instances that are idle or using less than a certain percentile (See: [Always_Free_Resources](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm#compute__idleinstances)).

+For the most part using the server should not trigger this.

+If the server should be flagged for reclaimation, you'll receive an email saying that it has been flagged for being idle for the last 7 days.
+Next it will say that if it continues for another 7 days, the server will be stopped.
+This gives us ample time to either back up the data or continue playing.

+The only thing needed to do is to log onto your Oracle Cloid Infrastructure, go to your Instances and click the Restart button, this will pause the reclaimation.